madetech/handbook/guides/welfare/paid_counselling.md

 ## Other options

 You are also welcome to pick your own therapist/counsellor.
-We can contribute up to £60 per session for the first 6 sessions.
-These alternative log ins are pinned to the Wellbeing Slack channel.
+We will contribute £360 per year towards these sessions.